 Because of the need to get organized into groups and get started on group project formation, attendance on the first day of class is essential.
 In addition, students will be asked to view some "flipped lecture material" (in the form of MP4 videos and/or narrated PowerPoint presentations) prior to the first day of class.
-This is particularly important for the San Ramon program due to the every-other-week format, which creates logistical and pedagogical challenges.
 I will be providing an expanded schedule grid with more details, and also ask students to fill out a short survey.